Ben-Tiemeyer/Fantasy-Football-Draft-Dashboard/README.md

 ![Dash](https://github.com/Ben-Tiemeyer/Fantasy-Football-Draft-Dashboard/blob/main/fantasy_football_draft_dashboard.png)

-The input of the dashboard is an excel workbook with PPG (Points Per Game) projections for each player in the following format:
+The input that feeds the dashboard is an excel workbook with PPG (Points Per Game) projections for each player in the following format:
 ![Dash](https://github.com/Ben-Tiemeyer/Fantasy-Football-Draft-Dashboard/blob/main/projections_template.PNG)